Chandrakant817/Loan-Prediction-using-Machine-Learning/README.md

 Loan Prediction using Machine Learning

 ### Overview
 The idea is to build a model that will predict the loan approval of an applicant who has applied for a loan .
 It is based on the user’s marital status, education, number of dependents, and employments.
-We can build a linear model for this project.

 ### Aim:
 Is to predict whether the applicant will have loan approved or not.So,we have to predict the approval.It is a supervised classification problem.